areaofeffect/hello-world/week1/README.md

 And, they solve really hard problems in computer science.
 Which makes computational tasks run better, which makes things more beautiful, which makes our lives better.

 If you are interested, try exploring the many ways to sort something.
-'Can we do better?' - a question that computer scientists ask themselves. [talk about Google interview, stanford class online]
+'Can we do better?' - a question that computer scientists ask themselves.

 [http://sortvis.org/algorithms/timsort.html](http://sortvis.org/algorithms/timsort.html)

 Or just explore their jaw-dropping beauty.